wandb/docs/docs/guides/models/automation.md

 # Model CI/CD

 Create an automation to trigger workflow steps, such as automated model testing and deployment.
-The [action](#action-types) that is automatically started occurs when an [event type](#event-types) that you define is completed.
+To create an automation, define the [action](#action-types) you want to occur based on an [event type](#event-types).

+For example, you can create a trigger that automatically deploys a model to GitHub when you add a new version of a registered model.

 ## Event types
-An *event* is a change that takes place in the W&B ecosystem, for example a mutation.
+An *event* is a change that takes place in the W&B ecosystem.
 The Model Registry supports two event types: **Linking a new artifact to a registered model** and **Adding a new alias to a version of the registered model**.

 :::tip
 Use the **Linking a new artifact to a registered model** event type to test new model candidates.
 Use the **Adding a new alias to a version of the registered model** event type to specify an alias that represents a special step of your workflow, like `deploy`, and any time a new model version has that alias applied.